SohamDarekar/certificate-generator/README.md

    - Make sure the `API_URL` in `frontend/src/services/certificateApi.js` or `frontend/script.js` is set to `http://localhost:3000`.

 You can now fill in your name and code to generate and download your certificate.

+**Note**: Both name and roll number matching are case-insensitive, so "Soham Darekar" with "24302F0019" will work the same as "soham darekar" with "24302f0019".

 ## Project Structure